King’s Day in Amsterdam: A Colorful Celebration of Dutch Culture

 Don’t take a bicycle!
 It is simply not possible, it’s better to walk.
 Just walk from square to square and let it happen.

 To experience Amsterdam and the Netherlands, and maybe coincide your trip with Kings Day, take a look at our collection of premium tours.
-Enjoy hand picked 5 and 4 star hotels, premium dining and 24/7 service from your Travel Director on every one of our ‘Business Class’ Tours.
+Enjoy hand picked 5 and 4 star hotels, premium dining and 24/7 service from your Travel Director every step of the way.

 LIKED THIS POST?
 SHARE WITH YOUR COMMUNITY